ecyates/fe-m1-task-management-app/README.md

 ### Task Management Features

-#### Task Dashboard Page:
+#### Task Dashboard Page (ViewTasks.tsx):
 - Implement a dashboard interface for managing tasks, including features like task lists, creation, editing, and deletion.

-#### Task Details Display:
+#### Edit Task Details (TaskForm.tsx):
-- Design a detailed view for individual tasks, displaying task information and allowing users to modify task details.
+- Allows users to modify task details using the task form with the task details already filled out.

-#### Task Creation and Editing Pages:
+#### Add New Task (TaskForm.tsx):
-- Develop forms for creating and editing tasks, incorporating TypeScript types for data validation and error handling.
+- A form for creating new tasks, incorporating TypeScript types for data validation and error handling.

-#### Authentication and Authorization Pages:
+#### Authentication and Authorization Pages (Auth0Provider.tsx, AuthenticationGuard.tsx, and CallbackPage.tsx):
 - Implement user authentication with Auth0 and authorization pages, including registration and login.

 ### TypeScript Integration